technical-margins/material-margins/docs/en/blog/posts/documentation_invisible.md

 At the heart of my mission is collaboration with development teams.
 Together, we explore the product and its innovations.
 These exchanges aren't just about passing on information; they're lively dialogues where we dissect each feature and illuminate complexities.
 We sculpt the product, documentation included, so that through each sentence, the user can feel guided without being lost.

-This mission is a balancing act, a choreography where each interaction with technical teams becomes a dance of precision.
-Together, we shape the product so that each word, each sentence, naturally guides users through the application.

 ## Documentation: More Than Just a Guide to Customer Satisfaction

 *"The instructions are in Chinese, I don't understand how it works – a one-star rating because I can't give less."* Such a comment, common on e-commerce sites, clearly shows how poor documentation can harm a product's reputation.